 Student teaching under the direction of an experienced art teacher at the middle or secondary level.
 University supervisors visit the student at least four times and guide and evaluate his/her progress through individual conferences.
-3 credits - students adding a license to an existing one; 4 credits - post-baccalaureate certification students getting initial licenses; 6 credits - undergraduate students getting initial licenses.
+3 credits - students adding a license to an existing one; 4-12 credits - post- baccalaureate certification students or undergraduate students getting initial licenses.